oskar951/Game-Review-Library/README.md

 Thanks to the Trainers for the knowledge used to build and document this project.

-Also thanks to my cohort for all learning togetehr and being a great group.
+Also thanks to my cohort for all learning together and being a great group.

 **Written and Produced by** - *Oskaras Ceremnovas*